Everything you need to know about our rebrand

 Discover the impact of the NetworkWe're the charity behind the National Cycle Network - a network of signed paths and routes that connect people and places across the UK and provide traffic-free spaces for everyone to enjoy.

-The name ‘Sustrans’ has served us well over the years, but we’ve found that our name can be a barrier for many people.
 It has different connotations now than it did when it was first created, and many colleagues, supporters and members of the public have questioned our name, what it means and whether it is still appropriate today.
 And our research shows that a clearer name would help more people understand who we are and what we do.

 We know our name has earned respect from a lot of people who support and work with us and that is why we have engaged our current volunteers and supporters, colleagues, partners and funders as well as new audiences in this process.
-We can’t wait to share with you our new name and brand, and hopefully you are just as excited as we are.

-What will happen to the old (current) brand?
+What will happen to the old brand?

 However, any changes we make to our materials, clothing and physical items will be introduced gradually to avoid waste wherever possible and to ensure a smooth transition from our current brand to our new one.
 During this time, you may still see references to our old brand whilst we work to phase this out.